MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ### -StatusCodeVariable

-This parameter specifies a variable that's assigned a status code's integer value.
+Creates a variable containing a HTTP status code result of the request.
+Enter a variable name without the dollar sign (`$`) symbol.

 The parameter can identify success messages or failure messages when used with the **SkipHttpErrorCheck** parameter.

 Input the parameter's variable name as a string such as `-StatusCodeVariable "scv"`.